Hakkaisan Ropeway 八海山ロープウェー

 The Hakkaisan Ropeway

 Enjoy Mt.
 Hakkai's beauty by taking the Hakkaisan Ropeway with a ride on the aerial tramway that originally opened in 1983.
 Mainly used to transport skiers within Muikamachi Hakkaisan Ski Resort on the western slopes of Mt.
-Hakkai, the ropeway is also popular in fall for autumn leaf viewing.
+Hakkai, but in spring and early summer, and the alpine flora blooms on the mountain and the temperature is 5-8°C cooler and more refreshing than at the foot of the mountain.
+In November, the contrast between the white snow and red the leaves near the top of Mt.
+Hakkai is stunning.

 Hiking to the top

-Hiking to the top of Mt.
-Hakkai is also possible, but recommended for experienced hikers only as the path gets very steep at times.
+Climbing Mt.
+Hakkai is also possible, but recommended for experienced climbers only as the path gets very steep at times.
 In some areas the trail has nearly 90-degree climbs and you will have to use the chains provided.
-There are many steep ups and downs on this hike, making it quite physically challenging.
+There are many steep ups and downs on this route, making it quite physically challenging.